StackVista/stackstate-docs/use/health-state-and-event-notifications/anomaly-detection-checks.md

 The anomaly check can be created based on the default anomaly check function available from [AAD StackPack](../../stackpacks/add-ons/aad.md).
 The description of the default check function is given [below](anomaly-detection-checks.md#autonomous-metric-stream-anomaly-detection).

 Optionally, custom anomaly check function can be created.
-More information on custom anomaly check function, parameters and available fields can be found in [anomaly-check-functions](../../configure/telemetry/anomaly-check-functions.md) section.
+More information on custom anomaly check function, parameters and available fields can be found in [anomaly check functions](../../configure/telemetry/anomaly-check-functions.md) section.

 ## Anomaly check functions